Last summer, I did something that seemed highly unlikely: I got a job in a city I wanted to live in before I moved there – from 3,000 miles away.

 During your long-distance job search, you will be required to have interviews at odd hours and likely be asked to travel for an in-person interview.
 So be ready for anything, whether it be phone, Skype, or heading to the airport for a five hour flight.

 It is important to be flexible with a potential employer because unfortunately for you, there are likely local candidates who will be far easier to access, especially for nonprofits that rarely have the time or money to treat you differently.
 But make sure any commitments you make are within both your means and the realm of reason.
-If you are travelling a great distance for an in-person interview, you must weigh the opportunity cost with your time and money.
+If you are traveling a great distance for an in-person interview, you must weigh the opportunity cost with your time and money.

 I’d advise making sure interviews on the road are final interviews, due to the time and cost involved.
 Don’t be afraid to ask if you’re a final candidate for a position and be open about your availability, desires, etc. Be as flexible as possible, but be smart about what you can and can’t do.